flutter/flutter/engine/src/flutter/lib/web_ui/dev/README.md

 If you are a Google employee, you can use an internal instance of Goma to parallelize your builds.
 Because Goma compiles code on remote servers, this option is effective even on low-powered laptops.

-By default, when compiling Dart code to JavaScript, we use 4 `dart2js` workers.
+By default, when compiling Dart code to JavaScript, we use 8 `dart2js` workers.
-If you need to increase or reduce the number of workers, set the `BUILD_MAX_WORKERS_PER_TASK` environment variable to the desired number.

 ## Running web engine tests